APPIAN-PET/APPIAN/Test/README.md

 1. Minimal APPIAN run (T1 preprocessing, Coregistration, Results Report, Automated QC)
 2. PVC with GTM
 3. PVC with idSURF
-4. Quantification with Logan Plot
+4. Quantification with Logan Plot (Voxelwise)
+5. Quantification with Logan Plot (ROI)
+6. Quantification with Patlak-Gjedde Plot (Voxelwise)
-5. Quantification with Patlak-Gjedde Plot
+7. Quantification with Patlak-Gjedde Plot (ROI)
+8. Quantification with SUV
-6. Quantification with SUVR
+9. Quantification with SUVR
+10. Quantification with SRTM
-7. APPIAN run in stereotaxic space
+11. APPIAN run in stereotaxic space
-8. APPIAN run in MRI native space
+12. APPIAN run in MRI native space
-9. APPIAN run with DKA atlas in MNI 152 space
+13. APPIAN run with DKA atlas in MNI 152 space
-10. APPIAN with AAL atlas in Colin27 space
+14. APPIAN with AAL atlas in Colin27 space

 ## Example output :